MPDS4: Database Architecture

 Multi-user engineering design in MPDS is relational database-driven.
 The project database can be deployed as a central design database or as a project-specific database and contains component catalogs with assigned component attributes.
 The database drives the design graphics as well as user administration and can be integrated with other database-driven systems, such as Enterprise Resource Planning (ERP) system.

 3D Graphics

 MPDS combines use of the HOOPS 3D Graphics System with the relational database, whose catalog component attributes define the visual representation of each component.
 Because 3D plant models can be generated from catalog-based drawing routines, the demand on computer memory and resources is limited.
 Plants of hundreds of thousands of components can be designed, edited and exported to a compact .HSF format for external visual review.
-The system support varying display detail levels, allowing designers to visualise components either in great detail, visually simplified, or merely as an outline object in space, required for effective clash detection.
+The system support varying display detail levels, allowing designers to visualize components either in great detail, visually simplified, or merely as an outline object in space, required for effective clash detection.